QiuYukang/5G-LENA/doc/source/nr-module.rst

 cell.
 Notice, that if a cell is configured with more than 1 BWPs, the available fronthaul capacity will be shared among the active BWPs.

-NrFhControl gets as inputs the available fronthaul capacity, the limit model to be applied (i.e., Dropping, Postponing, OptimizeMcs and OptimizeRBs) that will restrict user allocations, and the dynamic overhead to implement modulation compression.
+NrFhControl gets as inputs the available fronthaul capacity, the frontahul control method to be applied (i.e., Dropping, Postponing, OptimizeMcs and OptimizeRBs) that will restrict user allocations, and the dynamic overhead to implement modulation compression.

 The ``NrHelper`` is responsible for the creation of the ``NrFhControl`` instance, while a set of SAPs (``NrFhSchedSapProvider``, ``NrFhSchedSapUser``, ``NrFhPhySapProvider``, ``NrFhPhySapUser``)